What does Edda mean?

 Edda is a somewhat popular first name for females (#2959 out of 4276, Top 69%) but a unique last name for both adults and children.
 (2000 U.S. Census)

-Eda and Hedwig are the popular related forms of Edda (unlisted) rated in the Top 1000.
-These forms of Edda were favored by parents in the 1880s (median #457) and are now significantly less popular, with versions like Eda becoming less stylish.
+Eda and Hedwig are the popular related forms of Edda (unlisted) rated in the Top 2000.
+These forms of Edda were favored by parents in the 1880s (median #458), but now, versions like Eda have become less stylish.
 Below is a charted analysis of the history of the girl name Edda and related names.
 (2014 U.S. SSA Records)